statilytic/Portfolio-Analysis-and-Optimisation/README.md

 The assets for each portfolio are as follows:

 #### Portfolio 1:
- ##### - NVIDIA, Ford, Plug Power, SoundHound, Nu Holdings
+- NVIDIA, Ford, Plug Power, SoundHound, Nu Holdings

 #### Portfolio 2:
- ##### - Netflix, QuantumScape, Baytex Energy Corp, Bath and Body Works, CleanSpark Inc
+ - Netflix, QuantumScape, Baytex Energy Corp, Bath and Body Works, CleanSpark Inc

 #### Portfolio 3:
- ##### - Amazon, Apple, Pfizer, Hecla Mining Company, New Gold Inc
+ - Amazon, Apple, Pfizer, Hecla Mining Company, New Gold Inc

 ## Portfolio Analysis
 ### Risk Measurements
- 1) Annual returns and volatility
+ 1. Annual returns and volatility
- 2) Value at Risk (VaR) using Variance-Covariance Method
+ 2. Value at Risk (VaR) using Variance-Covariance Method
- 3) Value at Risk (VaR) using Monte Carlo Simulation
+ 3. Value at Risk (VaR) using Monte Carlo Simulation
- 4) Expected Shortfall (CVaR)
+ 4. Expected Shortfall (CVaR)
- 5) Sharpe Ratio
+ 5. Sharpe Ratio

 Log returns were used to calculate VaR and ES while simple returns were used to calculate the Sharpe Ratio.

 ### Key Findings

- - Portfolio 1 is most attractive for risk-seeking investors, offering the highest annual return and strongest risk-adjusted performance.
+ - **Portfolio 1** is most attractive for risk-seeking investors, offering the highest annual return and strongest risk-adjusted performance.

- - Portfolio 2 provides the weakest risk-adjusted returns, as indicated by its lowest Sharpe ratio.
+ - **Portfolio 2** provides the weakest risk-adjusted returns, as indicated by its lowest Sharpe ratio.

- - Portfolio 3 is best suited for risk-averse investors, exhibiting the lowest volatility and lowest VaR, despite higher exposure to extreme tail risk.
+ - **Portfolio 3** is best suited for risk-averse investors, exhibiting the lowest volatility and lowest VaR, despite higher exposure to extreme tail risk.

 ## Portfolio Optimisation